moritzebeling/wwworkshop/content/manual/2-assignment-1.md

 <iframe height="360" src="/examples/basic-html-elements/embed"></iframe>

+> Play with it on [CodePen](https://codepen.io/moritzebeling/pen/XWMzYKY)

 To find out more, check out these links:
 - Our small [HTML reference](/manual/3a-HTML)
 - [Full list of available tags](https://www.w3schools.com/tags/ref_byfunc.asp) on w3schools
 - [HTML text fundamentals](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals) on MDN
 - Google `HTML secrets`, `learn HTML in 5 minutes`, `HTML text formatting`

-> Don’t try to solve this task as quickly as possible, but rather have a look at all the options, experiment a little bit and get a little used to HTML.
+> Don’t try to solve this task as quickly as possible, but rather have a look at all the options, experiment a little bit and get comfortable to HTML.

 ## 🎨 CSS